Sonya Gildea is an English language poet and writer of fiction, creative non-fiction and interdisciplinary prose. She is based in Dublin, Ireland.

 Currently:

-She is writing a first poetry collection, 500 Seconds and has written the chapbook The Nine River Beats of Owenea in collaboration with Irish visual artist, Sorca O’Farrell, and set in Glenties, Co.
+Sonya has completed The Switching Yard, a collection of short stories.
+Sonya is writing a first novel, Everyone Has A Brother Who is Lost and completing the poetry collection, 500 Seconds.
+She has written the chapbook The Nine River Beats of Owenea in collaboration with Irish visual artist, Sorca O’Farrell, and set in Glenties, Co.
 Donegal.

 *